Outdoor Classrooms

 Image

-Congratulations April Barefooter of the Month, Bruce!
+Congratulations, February Barefooter of the Month, Emmalyn Henry!

 Nominations should be based on exceptional forest school skills; a special contribution to your BU or local community; exemplifying the core values of BU; being a good friend; outstanding attitude or attendance.
 Members, leaders, and parents are eligible.